-- licensed massage therapists, up to a maximum of \$25 per visit and \$500 per benefit year, when ordered by a doctor. - licensed psychologists, social workers, speech therapists, physiotherapists, naturopaths or acupuncturists, up to a maximum of \$500 per benefit year. - licensed osteopaths, podiatrists or chiropodists, up to a maximum of \$500 per benefit year, including a maximum of one x-ray examination per specialty each benefit year. - licensed chiropractors, up to a maximum of \$350 per benefit year.
-The first 15 visits are limited to \$10 per visit.
-Thereafter, there is no per visit limit.
+- licensed massage therapists, and \$500 per benefit year. - licensed psychologists, social workers, speech therapists, physiotherapists, naturopaths or acupuncturists, up to a maximum of \$500 per benefit year. - licensed osteopaths, podiatrists or chiropodists, up to a maximum of \$500 per benefit year, including a maximum of one x-ray examination per specialty each benefit year. - licensed chiropractors, up to a maximum of \$500 per benefit year. - licenced occupational therapist, up to a maximum of \$500 per benefit year.